Scripture Reference: Exodus 31:18-34:35

 When Moses arrived in the camp he found the people partying around the idol.
 Moses was so angry that he threw down the stone tablets and broke them.
 He was very disappointed in the people.
 He was the leader and he knew that they must be punished.
 He ground up the golden calf and put the powder into the drinking water and made the people drink it.

 He told Aaron that he was very wrong and that he had disobeyed God.
 Even then, many of the people still chose to continue their wild party instead of listening to the words of the Lord.
-Moses told the people they would have to choose whether or not they were going to obey God.
+There was nothing that would stop them.
+Moses gathered men with swords and about 3,000 people were put to death that day.

 Many of the people were very sorry.
 They knew that they had not obeyed God.
 They had tried to do things their own way instead of God’s way.
 After this, those who had disobeyed were punished by God.
 They got sick with a plague.